 8 Top Tips For Planning Your First Climbing Trip

 Indoor climbing has its highs, but when the lure of sunshine and real rock beneath your fingertips beckons – it’s time to get outside for your first climbing trip.
 Like any successful venture, careful planning is key to making sure everything runs smoothly.
-So here are some tips to help you set off on the right foot from climber Sophie Deal.
+So here are some tips to help you set off on the right foot.

 1. Choose Your Destination Wisely